Modifying a table using the Layout tab

 When you select a table in Word 2010, Design and Layout tabs appear under Table Tools on the Ribbon.
 Using commands on the Layout tab, you can make a variety of modifications to the table.

 Click the buttons in the interactive below to learn about the different ways you can modify a table with the Layout tab.

 Change Text Direction

-Making the text vertical can add style to your table, and it also saves space, allowing you to fit more columns in your table.
+Making the text vertical can add style to your table and saves space, allowing you to fit more columns in your table.

 Align Cell Text

-To keep your table looking neat and organized, you may want to distribuite the rows or columns equally, which makes them all the same size.
-You can distribute the rows or columns for the entire table, or just a portion of it.
+To keep your table looking neat and organized, you may want to distribute the rows or columns equally, which makes them all the same size.
+You can distribute the rows or columns for the entire table or just a portion of it.

 Change Cell Size

 You can type a desired row height or column width for your cells.
 If you prefer, you can click AutoFit, and it will automatically adjust column widths based on the text inside them.

 Some tables require a layout that doesn't conform to the standard grid.
 In these cases, you may need to merge or split cells.